qiulimao/pyspider/docs/Working-with-Results.md

 Working with ResultWorker
 -------------------------
-In product environment, you may want to connect pyspider to your system / post-processing pipeline, rather than store it into resultdb.
+In product environment, you may want to connect weblocust to your system / post-processing pipeline, rather than store it into resultdb.
 It's highly recommended to override ResultWorker.

 ```
-from pyspider.result import ResultWorker
+from weblocust.result import ResultWorker

 Class MyResultWorker(ResultWorker):
     def on_result(self, task, result):